Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 CAN I BRING MY OWN DRINKS TO THE FESTIVAL?

-Alcoholic drinks: No, you are not allowed to bring your own alcoholic drinks to the festival.
+Alcoholic drinks: No, you are not allowed to bring your own alcoholic drinks to the festival – neither to the Night at the Proms concert nor to the Main Beer and Music event.

 On entry you will be politely asked if you have any alcohol on you and you may be asked to allow us to check.
 We don’t want to get paranoid, but any bottle liquids may also be checked.
 Any unauthorised alcohol will be confiscated by the security team who are all professional security officers.